ensf-614-group11/seng637-a1-group11/seng637-a1-group_11.md

 We then got together into a group of four to perform the manual scripted testing and regression testing, and subsequently updated the Azure DevOps to add new bugs and update old ones.

 We then divided the defect report and lab report among the four team members.
+Please note that this lab assignment was initially done in Microsoft Word, so the commit history does not accurately represent the workload split.
+The work was split evenly among the group of 4.
+Going forward, Github will be used so that the commit history accurately reflects the shared workload between all members.

 # Difficulties encountered, challenges overcome, and lessons learned